rish-16/CS3244-Tutorial-Material/T1W3/README.md

 ```

 ### Question 2c
-Time takento run inference on test dataset for vanilla `k-NN` is indepedent of `k`.
+Time taken to run inference on test dataset for vanilla `k-NN` is indepedent of `k`.
 Altogether, we'll still be taking `m * t` time given a dataset of `m` samples.

 ---